TMuthuganesan/classifyCIFAR10/README.md

 simple convnet which could be run on my not so powerful CPU to classify images.
 This code is available at PytorchConvNetGray.py

+6. As the results of above experiments were not even close the benchmarks, I decided to increase the size of the network, with which it became difficult to train in my CPU, and there were difficulties in moving to cloud with PyTorch.
+Hence an experiment with Keras was done.
+The implementation is available at KerasConvNet_CIFAR10.py

 Benckmarks:
 Some benchmark results with corresponding papers are available at - http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html